The Best Pancakes in Brighton

 The American classic stack of pancakes drizzled in syrup and topped with creme fraîche, fruit and other treats has made its way onto the brunch and breakfast menu well and truly.
 If we’re lucky to get a sunny day head to Lucky Beach on the seafront for solar charged sugar highs.
 Boost the sugar hit with some of the best coffee in town with pancakes at Trading Post Cafe or Redroaster.
 Or make brunch boozy with build your own pancakes and prosecco with the Metropole Bar’s bottomless brunch.

 Victoria Wood (R.I.P) had a sketch about “creeping in, having a quick crêpe and creeping out again”, sadly opportunities to honour the comedienne’s genius are few and far between, with the once ubiquitous crêpe falling from fashion.
-However, Hotel du Vin serves a sweet breakfast crêpe and.
-Sweet and savoury crepes are often on the specials menu at New Steine Hotel Bistro in Kemptown is serving an authentic celebration of the classic crêpe with a three-course menu for just £11.95.
+However, New Steine Hotel Bistro in Kemptown is serving an authentic celebration of the classic crêpe with a three-course menu for just £11.95.
 And Cup of Joe in Kemptown are offering 2-4-1 on crêpes all week from 24 February to 1 March.
 See our events listings for the details of both

 Do dosas count?

 If American pancakes do then Indian ones sure do too, if not just for parity then for the fact they’re amazing.
 Dosas are crispy thin pancakes made from fermented rice and lentils.
 A traditional Masala Dosa is filled with spiced potatoes and vegetables is available from Indian Summer, Manju’s, as well as a vegetable Dosa The Curry Leaf Cafe offers a Fish Moilee Dosa in their Lanes restaurant.
 Dosas have the benefit of nearly always being gluten-free.

 In almost all instances vegans can indulge in the Indian pancake, the dosa.
 But if you want that brunch stack with syrup and fruit then The New Club on the seafront, full of NY vibes and cool hair, is a great option.
 The ever-popular Moksha Cafe in the North Laine also serves a vegan and gluten-free banana, apple and blueberry pancake.